jerickjoe111/launch-school/JS229/02_execution_context.md

 ### Function as Argument Losing Surrounding Context

+Nested functions lose their contexts within methods.
 We can use the same solutions as the previous problem.

 ## Lexical Scope